tomgalpin/angular6-practice/README.md

   * Observables vs. Promises
 2. I did not make it responsive.
 3. I did not add FE and e2e tests
 4. I'm not sure why there was a need to pull all the movie posters locally, as they seemed to work fine when being pulled from OMDB.
+So I did not do this part.

 ## Areas of Improvement:
 1. Add testing/learn Jasmine and Karma